SvOlli/sorbus/doc/site/jam/memory_map_io_registers.md

 - counter is 24 bit
 - base address: $DF20
 - write to base address + 0: turn off
-- write to base address + 1: set low counter, stops watchdog when running
+- write to base address + 1: set low counter
-- write to base address + 2: set mid counter, stops watchdog when running
+- write to base address + 2: set mid counter
 - write to base address + 3: set high counter, starts watchdog
-- read on any address shows watchdog active (bit7: watchdog running)
+- read on $DF20 shows watchdog active (bit7: watchdog running)
+- read on $DF20-$DF23 also re-arms the watchdog
 - triggered watchdog is handled similar to trap ($DF01)
-- todo(?): can be triggered by number of nmis or irqs

 ### Cyclecount ($DF24-$DF27)

 - read only 32 bit register
-- reading at $DF24 copies actual counter to a shadow register
+- writing to any address of the range copies the cycle counter to RAM
-- other addresses will return timestamp as when $DF24 was accessed
 - intended to be used for measuring speed of code
 - address still subject to change